Buying leather furniture can be one of the most daunting processes a homeowner can face.

 While Hancock and Moore's furniture is near the higher end of the pricing range, we would argue that the quality of their leather furniture makes the price point an actual value, given that many of their leather sofas have been known to last for over thirty years.

-They are considered to of slightly less quality vs Hancock and Moore however, based on the time and wood materials (mostly plywoods instead of hardwood) used for building the furniture.
+They are considered slightly less quality than Hancock and Moore; however, based on the time and wood materials (mostly plywood instead of hardwood) used for building the furniture.

 Like any furniture company, there are some negative reviews out there, but from most of my research, consumers have been generally happy with Bradington Young.

 On average, Bradington Young leather sofas tend to sell at a 15-20% discount versus Hancock & Moore, making their leather sofas a fantastic value for consumers looking to save a little bit of money, yet at a slightly lower quality.

 Leathercraft is another North Carolina manufacturer that has been around for over 50 years.